-School or Division School of Arts, Humanities, and Social Sciences Program or Certificate List name of the new or existing program or certificate Proposed by (faculty only) Brian D. Page, Peter Henderson, and Ingrid Arguelles Presenter (faculty only) Brian D. Page Note that the presenter (faculty) listed about the proposal will be returned to the Schoo · · Submission date 10/8/2018 Course prefix, number, and title LAH 2022 Modern L atin American History All Curriculum proposals require approval Academic Affairs.
-Final approval or denial proposal.
-Approve of a proposal is reflec Curriculum Committee Chair Signature Date ☐ Approve Do Not Approve Interim Provost for Academic Affairs Signa ture l Date All Curriculum proposals require review by the Office of Accountability & Effectiveness. ☐ Reviewed Office of Accountability & Effectiveness Sig nature l Date
+School or Division School of Arts, Humanities, and Social Sciences Program or Certificate List name of the new or existing program or certificate Proposed by (faculty only) Brian D. Page, Peter Henderson, and Ingrid Arguelles Presenter (faculty only) Brian D. Page Note that the presenter (faculty) listed abo ove must be present at the Curriculum Committee meeting or ol or Division and must be submitted for a later date.
+Submission date 10/8/2018 Course prefix, number, and title LAH 2022 Modern Latin American History l of the Curriculum Committee and the Interim Provost for I of a proposal is reflected on the completed and signed Approve Do Not Approve Curriculum Committee Chair Signature Date □ Approve Do Not Approve Interim Provost for Academic Affairs Signa ature Date All Curriculum proposals require review by y the Office of Accountability & Effectiveness. ☐ Reviewed · · · · · · · · · · · · · · · · · · · Office of Accountability & Effectiveness Sig anature Date